 It is important to note that there are moments when employers can reject the accommodations sought by their employees.
 But this should only be after a fact intensive inquiry into the facts surrounding the accommodation.

 If you feel like your employer is ignoring the law or if you are seeking guidance on how to proceed, we recommend that you contact an experience employment attorney.

 To conclude, these are only two questions of the myriad of issues that are arising as the economy is reopening.
-If you have other concerns about the reopening of businesses, we encourage you to call our office to make an appointment to talk to an employment attorney.
+If you have other concerns about the reopening of businesses, we encourage you to call our office to make an appointment to talk to a Texas Employment Lawyer.